DmitriiK/Anki/README.md

     Turkish language, A1, - to create input list of words to study.

-## Currently it works like this:
+## Currently the secuqunce of executions for pipeline looks like this:
-(Root executor for sequence of batch executions is launcher.py module)
  - *create_frequency_list(cfg.INPUT_CORPUS_FILE, cfg.FREQ_LST_FILE_PATH)*:
       reading of corpus texts and creation of frequency list
 - *lemmatize_frequency_list_io(cfg.FREQ_LST_FILE_PATH, cfg.FREQ_LST_LM_FILE_PATH)()*: